ruturkoladiya/ruturkoladiya/README.md

 | **Highlight** | GSAP timeline choreography · Scroll-synced animation |
 | **Repository** | [brewstory-landing-gsap](https://github.com/ruturkoladiya/brewstory-landing-gsap) |

 GSAP timelines were coordinated with scroll position using ScrollTrigger, creating the effect of a narrative unfolding as the user moves down the page.
-The constraint was keeping animation purposeful — every motion had to serve the story, not just exist.
+The constraint was keeping animation purposeful, every motion had to serve the story, not just exist.

 </details>

 <br/>

 <details>
-<summary><b>RTK Query CRUD — Open Source Technical Reference</b></summary>
+<summary><b>RTK Query CRUD: Open Source Technical Reference</b></summary>

 <br/>